 Debra's work is a combination of hand-thrown ceramic vessels some of which hold or cradle a sculpture; each initially sculpted in clay.
 Some are selected to cast in lead crystal glass using the “lost wax” technique.

 She created her first sculpture in clay with the intension of it being cast in glass over 10 years ago.
 It was kept safely in a box for several years.
 By chance, Debra found Hugh McKay, a glass caster, well known in the glass community as a “Master” of glass casting.
 He was the technical genius behind the late Binh Pho’s exquisite wood turnings, cast into glass.

 What started as a collaboration together, "The Slab" has become Charles' passion.
 Each of these ceramic panels are created on a "slab roller" with soft clay.
 He measures and cuts each slab and then brushes on layers of porcelain slip.
-After the initial "bisque" firing, Charles applies the crystalline glazes, which requires the same process as Debra's pieces... a lengthy process that can take over 15 hours to fire and another 24 hours to cool.
+After the initial "bisque" firing, Charles applies Debra's crystalline glazes, which requires the same process as her pieces... a lengthy process that can take over 15 hours to fire and another 24 hours to cool.

 ART MARKET HAMPTONS

 Art Miami Week - November 29 - December 4 2022

 Debra's work is available through the following galleries.
 If you have particular piece in mind or you don't see what you are looking for, please contact her directly.

 Duncan McClellan Gallery

 2342 Emerson Ave S, St. Petersburg, FL 33712